nfaguirrec/sjobq/README.md

 | 00-00:00:31 |      ~/Downloads |  find /etc/ -name "*.conf" > output ; sleep 30
 +-------------+------------------+----------
 ```

-Also it is possible to delete the running job by using the identifier "current".
+It is also possible to delete the running job by using the identifier "current".
 ```
 $ sjobq.del current
 Job with id=current has been deleted !!